a Book? - Produced a

 For Priority Mail, add $5 For Express Mail, add $10

 For shipping outside the United States, add $15

 Available on Amazon's Kindle reader, and those for which apps

 and in trade paperback wherever good books are sold!

-readers on a wild post-conviction case, in which a man faces
+as he takes readers on a wild post-conviction case, in which a man faces

 execution, and where neither the good guys or bad want the case re-opened--and

 TAMPA BAY BLUES